commercetools/ui-kit/src/components/inputs/password-input/README.md

 | `horizontalConstraint` | `string` |    -     |         `s` \| `m` \| `l` \| `xl` \| `scale`          | `scale` | Horizontal size limit of the input fields.                                                             |
 | `autoComplete`         | `string` |    -     | `on` \| `off` \| `current-password` \| `new-password` | -       | Password autocomplete mode                                                                             |

-The component further forwards all `data-` attributes to the underlying `input` component.
+The component further forwards all other properties to the underlying `input` component.

 ### Static methods